xixu-me/Chrome-Web-Store-Mirror/README.en.md

 # Chrome Web Store Mirror

 A secure and fast Chrome Web Store mirror service that allows users to safely browse and download extensions and themes.
-Built with Cloudflare Workers, this project provides complete search, detail pages, and download functionality.
+Built with Cloudflare Workers, this repository provides complete search, detail pages, and download functionality.

 ## 🌐 Public Instance